Leadership

 Deputy Chair (2022-2023)

-The P5 report, “Exploring the Quantum Universe: Pathways to Innovation and Discovery in Particle Physics,” is a 10-year strategic plan with a 20-year vision for U.S. particle physics research approved by the High Energy Physics Advisory Panel (HEPAP)—a high-level advisory group to the U.S. Department of Energy (DOE) and the National Science Foundation (NSF).
+The P5 report, “Exploring the Quantum Universe: Pathways to Innovation and Discovery in Particle Physics,” is a 10-year strategic plan with a 20-year vision for U.S. particle physics research approved by the High Energy Physics Advisory Panel (HEPAP)—an advisory panel to the U.S. Department of Energy (DOE) and the National Science Foundation (NSF).

 P5 abstract rendering of different sciences involved in report.